hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 269 + 202 FTR - but many of these are duplicates and have full text in other databases.
 Checking this now.

+I have coded HE in 2020, and searched all FTR, noting whether they are HE in the Excel sheet but not yet EN.
+I need to think about how I go about getting that into 2020.
+Option 1 is to add it in to EN to the Research Notes field (where the manual review of abstracts/titles is), but that field isn't exported with RIS.
+Can I make it so?
+Test with empty 2020 project.